Kolten Wong Player Props: Mariners vs. Blue Jays

-After going 1-for-2 with a double in his most recent game, Kolten Wong and the Seattle Mariners face the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 7:07 PM ET on Friday.
+Kolten Wong -- 0-for-3 in his last game -- will be in action for the Seattle Mariners versus the Toronto Blue Jays, with Kevin Gausman on the hill, on April 29 at 3:07 PM ET.

-In his previous appearance, he went 1-for-2 with a double against the Phillies.
+In his previous game he had a hitless showing (0-for-3) against the Blue Jays.

 Kolten Wong Game Info & Props vs. the Blue Jays